-In the wake of Plato and the tradition of the Nineteenth Century system builders, philosophy is sometimes thought of as a subject in which the world is explained in cryptic terms that lie somewhere between the scientific, the religious and the esoteric.
+In the wake of Plato and the tradition of the Nineteenth Century system builders, philosophy is often thought of as a subject in which the world is explained in cryptic terms that lie somewhere between the scientific, the religious and the esoteric.
 Philosophers are thus seen as people who, via arcane sentences printed in bulgingly thick books are able to access higher realms of knowledge and being that make them oblivious to the concerns of human care and worry.

 The philosophical tradition that lies behind this caricaturised sketch is however as far removed from what Alain de Botton is about as one can get.
 Rather de Botton is concerned with ascertaining, in the here and now of today, „on the level“ principles by which we may live happier and better lives.
 What he has to say addresses the world we live and work in and which each day we have no choice but to face anew even when it seems that everything is against us.
 It is thus appropriate that in Krems a close known as „The Philosophers‘ Ladder“, is in fact a cul-de-sac that is about as level as one can get.

 Several houses in the close feature artistically decorated façades with one house offering passers-by a verse of home-spun philosophy that points towards de Botton’s down to earth but nevertheless important mission:

 This house is just a small point in God’s great wide world and yet it is the whole wide world if therein your joy be found.